MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 -   If you run Wireshark on Azure ATP standalone sensor, you will need to restart the Azure Advanced Threat Protection sensor Service after you have stopped the Wireshark capture.
 If not, the sensor stops capturing traffic.

-- If you attempt to install the ATP sensor on a machine configured with a NIC Teaming adapter, you will receive an installation error.
+- If you attempt to install the ATP sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
 If you want to install the ATP sensor on a machine configured with NIC teaming, contact your Azure ATP support representative.

 -    Recommended: User should have read-only permissions on the Deleted Objects container.
 This allows Azure ATP to detect bulk deletion of objects in the domain.
 For information about configuring read-only permissions on the Deleted Objects container, see the **Changing permissions on a deleted object container** section in the [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx) article.